vijoybasu/Udacity-Operationalizing-Machine-Learning/README.md

 'Accuracy' is chosen as the Primary Metric with 'Explain Best Model' checked for better explainability factors.
 ![image](https://user-images.githubusercontent.com/81923226/114529608-c3794000-9c67-11eb-85d0-7af9b1942cc4.png)

-'Max Concurrent Iterations' is kept as = 5.
+'Exit criterion' is set to =1hr and 'Max Concurrent Iterations' is kept as = 5.
 <center>
     <img src="https://user-images.githubusercontent.com/81923226/114529700-dbe95a80-9c67-11eb-88c2-a45aa99f063c.png"
 </center>